 In fact, I spent significant time on dieta with a Shipibo lineage in Peru and we ate hardboiled eggs nearly every day, some days chicken, and some days fish.
 And, this was on an extended dieta working with Ayahuasca but also other plants.
 In my experience, even those who arrived in the jungle as vegetarians were ravenous for the eggs and little meat provided several weeks into the dieta (nutrient starvation does amazing things to change peoples’ beliefs).

 However, this issue is much more nuanced and that might be why so many people just write all animal foods off.
 Fatty fishes are probably not the best choice as they contain mostly Polyunsaturated Fatty Acids (PUFAs) that have a detrimental impact on one’s health and minerals.
 However, this doesn’t have anything to do with Ayahuasca specifically.
-More likely, it’s the heavy metal content of seafood that would prove problematic as Ayahuasca is a master detoxifier and will attempt to purge heavy metals from the system.
+The heavy metal content of seafood would also prove problematic as Ayahuasca is a master detoxifier (and chelator of metals) and will attempt to purge heavy metals from the system.
 In my experience, it’s probably best to avoid as many heavy metals as possible in your diet, and if that means eliminating fish, I would agree.
 But beef, lamb, chicken, eggs, deer, elk, bison are all quite compatible as long as they are not processed, fermented or aged.
 Fresh meats are usually very low in tyramine, which is the one compound that you really want to avoid when working with Ayahuasca.

 This is not to say that eating a vegetarian diet is not helpful in connecting with the medicines—it very well can be.
 But, for extended periods of time, such a diet is deficient in certain nutrients that can really only be found in animal foods, and this is the main issue.
 Eliminating animal foods for a few days for ceremony is quite fine, but over lengthy periods of time can deplete one of essential nutrients.
 More on that another time.